AlexanderParkin/mcs_gestures_baseline/README.md

 This is a repository with a baseline solution for the [MCS2021.
 Gesture Recognition competition](https://boosters.pro/championship/machinescansee2021).
 In this competition, participants need to train a model to recognize one of 6 gestures (Stop, Victory, Mute, Ok, Like, Dislike), or class No_gesture.

-The idea behind baseline solution is to get the largest face in the frame using the [face detector](https://github.com/hukkelas/DSFD-Pytorch-Inference.git), expand the bbox by x2.5 times and train the classifier for 7 classes on the resulting crop (6 gestures + No gesture).
+The idea behind baseline solution is to get the largest face in the frame using the [face detector](https://github.com/hukkelas/DSFD-Pytorch-Inference.git), expand the bbox x2.5 times and train the classifier for 7 classes on the resulting crop (6 gestures + No gesture).
 If no face is found in the image, then there is no gesture class with a confidence score of 1.0.

 ## Repository structure
 config - directory for difference yml config files;\